HomeBlog16 Famous Jazz Musicians You Need To Know

 John Coltrane is one of the most sonically recognizable jazz artists of all time.

-A true jazz musician among many great jazz musicians on this list, his relentless pursuit of musical and spiritual depth makes him an enduring and revered jazz artist among his fellow jazz musicians and listeners alike.
+A true jazz musician among many great jazz musicians on this list, his relentless pursuit of musical and spiritual depth makes him an enduring and revered jazz artist among fellow jazz musicians and regular listeners.

 From bebop to avant-garde, John Coltrane constantly evolved as a jazz musician.
 He relentlessly pursued his artistic identity as a jazz musician, moving through different phases of musical exploration in a relatively short career that started in the years after World War II and lasted into the 60s.

-Coltrane’s innovative approach to the saxophone, with his blistering speed, complex patterns, and “sheets of sound,” has made him one of the most influential saxophonists in the history of jazz.
+Coltrane’s innovative approach to the saxophone, with his blistering speed, complex patterns, and “sheets of sound,” makes him a contender for the most influential jazz saxophonist in the history of jazz.

 Chasing a Higher Power